 - UConn Primary Appointment: SPARK PIs must be faculty whose primary appointment is at UConn / UConn Health.
 Faculty with primary appointments to CCMC or Jackson Labs are not eligible to apply.
 PIs with a primary appointment at a TIP company are also not eligible.
 Individuals who are not eligible to apply as a PI may be able to serve as a collaborator/consultant on an eligible PI’s SPARK project.

-- Past SPARK Winners: Projects that have been previously funded by SPARK are not eligible for additional SPARK funding.
-Faculty may apply for SPARK funding for projects that are distinct and independent of past SPARK awards.
+- Past SPARK Winners: Projects/technologies that have received one round of initial and follow-up funding and projects/technologies that received SPARK funding prior to FY22 are not eligible for additional SPARK awards.
+Prior SPARK awardees may apply for SPARK funding for new projects/technologies that are distinct and independent of those funded with past SPARK awards.
 All past SPARK awardees are asked to consult with the program director prior to submission to ensure eligibility.

 SPARK LOIs and Proposals will be scored based on the following criteria:

-- Is the innovation proposed going to satisfy the unmet consumer, industry or medical need?
+- To what degree will the innovation satisfy the unmet consumer, industry or medical need?

-- Does the proposal include market data and an estimate as to what share of the market the innovation may realistically capture?
+- Does the proposal include market data and a compelling estimate as to what share of the market the innovation may realistically capture?